ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * A backward impute can override a forward impute from a manual construction.

 #### 8.8.2 Scenarios

+These scenarios are in the same order as the flow chart above in section 8.7:

 * If a manual construction (MC) is currently held for the contributor and then a responder (R) is returned for the same period, then the returned value should